BrentGrammer/Statistics/NOTES/Statistics/Regression.md

 - It's difficult to interpret beta coefficients when they are unstandardized across variables
   - If you have one beta coeff that is in hours or seconds and another that is in calories, you're trying to compare apples to oranges.
 There's no good way to look at the raw coeffs and see quickly if one is stronger in effect relative to the other.

+#### CAUTION: The first thing you need to think about when looking at unstandardized Beta Coefficients (the default in a Regression table for ex.) is to be careful about comparing them

+- If they are in the same scale then it is fine, but since they are unstandardized in tables by default, the first thing you should do is confirm this, and standardize them if needed if you want to do a direct comparison between beta coefficients.

 ### Standardization of Beta Coefficients

 - Standardization means that we have the same beta coefficients regardless of the original units of the data. i.e. the units of the parameters do not matter.